chesrowe/Tome/README.md

 <p align="center">A GameMaker library for Generating a documentation site directly from your GameMaker project. </p>

+- Keep your project's code documented automatically using a simple set of functions.

+- Easy to setup

+- Customizable and flexible

 - This library is powered by [Docsify](https://docsify.js.org/#/)